 And, “Effects were MIXED for the association between tick checks and incidence of LD.”

 Meanwhile, the incidence of Lyme disease grows.
-As we continue to promote these protection strategies, it’s important that their effectiveness in preventing tick bites continues to be investigated.
+As we continue to promote these Lyme disease prevention strategies, it’s important that their effectiveness in preventing tick bites continues to be investigated.
+For more on why Lyme prevention fails, see my related post.

 References: